lazaronixon/react-native-turbolinks/README.md

 Reload current visitable.
 For example when a connection error view is launched and you want to retry.

 #### `reloadSession()`
-Reload current session and inject shared cookies on turbolinks before it.
+Reload current session and inject shared cookies on turbolinks before it. (iOS >= 11)

 #### `dismiss()`
 Dismiss a overlaped view presented by visiting a component with modal option.